Graph theory

 Example block output

-In this next example, we set the default weight of every edge to 4.0 when the graph is created, and changed just one edge's weight:
+In the next example, we set the default weight of every edge to 4.0 when the graph is created, and changed just one edge's weight:

 wg = SimpleWeightedGraph(Graph(6, 15), 4.0)